 If your employees handle financial records and transactions, or if they are trusted with valuable client property, you and your business partners could use this coverage as part of your risk management program and to gain client trust.

-In the tech industry, your clients may require you to purchase fidelity bonds in the terms of a contract.
+In the tech industry, your clients may require you to purchase commercial crime business insurance in the terms of a contract.
 This coverage gives them peace of mind that they'll be reimbursed in the event of employee theft or fraud.

 Similarly, clients may ask cleaning companies to secure janitorial bonds before they'll allow your staff on their business premises.